RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 }
 ```

-If you provide wrong credentials you get an error:
+If you provide the wrong credentials you get an error:

 ```bash
 http http://$KONG_DP_URL/oidcroute2/get -a kong_id:2e7c9d11-9076-4389-b070-e10cea7dc8feasdadasda